slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

  cookie=0x3afc26c166dbc0d5, duration=178529.400s, table=22, n_packets=23123, n_bytes=3644790, priority=0 actions=drop
 ```

 There are interesting things happening here.
-First packets which are comming
+First packets coming from `br-int`
-from the br-int are hitting the rule in table=0 from which are resubmitted to
+are hitting the rule in `table=0`, which resubmits them to `table 2`, where
-table 2.
-In table 2 there are basically 2 rules: one from broadcast and one for unicast
+there are basically 2 rules: one for broadcast and one for unicast packets.
+In
-packets.
-In case of the DHCP request, which is broadcast, it matches first rule
+the case of the DHCP request, which is broadcast, it matches the first rule and
-there and is resubmitted to the table 22.
-In the table 22 the packets which
+the packet is resubmitted to `table 22`.
+In that table the packets that match
-match correct vlan_id (2 in our case) have stipped that vlan_id, load VNI proper
+the correct vlan_id (2 in our case) have that vlan id stripped off, get the VNI
-for the neutron network (``segmentation_id`` in the Neutron network's
+for the corresponding neutron network attached to them (segmentation_id in the
-parameters) and send to the ``vxlan-`` interfaces which are connected with
+Neutron network's parameters) and are sent to the vxlan- interfaces that are
-other nodes in the cluster.
+connected with other nodes in the cluster.

-Now, there may be a question what is that vlan_id set for the packets.
+Now, the reader might ask what is that vlan_id found in the packets.
 Basically, neutron uses internally vlan IDs to separate packets from different
 networks in each compute node.
-So that vlan_id=2 in this case is only internal
+So that vlan_id=2 in this case is only an internal
 thing on that compute node.
-On other node, packets from same network may use
+In another node, packets from the same network may use
-completly different vlan id and that's normal.
+a completely different vlan id and that's normal.
 To check what vlan_id is used for the network in some host, You can check
-``tag`` attribute of the ``tap`` or ``qvo`` port in the integration bridge:
+the `tag` attribute of the `tap` or the `qvo` port in the integration bridge:

 ```bash
 $ sudo ovs-vsctl list port qvo3e399bf2-31 | grep tag